dhis2/dhis2-docs-implementation/content/metadata_assessment/introduction.md

   - Indicator Formula
   - Duplicated data sources
   - Dashboard item configuration
+  - Program and dataset organisation unit assignment
+  - Program and dataset sharing

 -  **Procedures for Long-Term Maintenance:** describes procedural challenges associated with co-ordinating long-term configuration processes and provides example standard operating procedures that can be reviewed and used to better co-ordinate these processes.